John William McGarvey: Preaching and publishing activities

 By 1867 the curriculum had expanded to the extent that McGarvey resigned his position with the Main Street church, though he continued to preach for various congregations on an appointment basis.
 When the Main Street Christian Church grew to the point of overflowing its meeting place, a second congregation was organized, the Broadway Christian Church.
 McGarvey preached for this group until it grew to the point of requiring a full-time minister, and maintained his membership there for decades.

 Partly through gratitude for McGarvey's assistance in helping him find work in Kentucky during the war, Moses Lard requested McGarvey to be a regular contributor to a new religious publication, Lard's Quarterly.
 This journal contained, in McGarvey's later estimation, "some of the most admirable literature produced by the brotherhood," though it lasted through only five volumes (1863–1868).
 McGarvey's articles were sometimes written under the pseudonym "Kappa".

 After the demise of Lard's Quarterly, Moses Lard assembled a larger editorial team including McGarvey for another new publication, Apostolic Times.
 After only three years, various circumstances left the paper in the hands of only McGarvey and one other editor.
 McGarvey contributed to this weekly publication for about seven years before his teaching and preaching duties caused him to withdraw.
 This publication included, in 1869–1870, his series of articles that later was published as A treatise on the eldership.

 During the late 1870s McGarvey undertook one of his most ambitious projects.
 Lands of the Bible aimed at providing a more systematic survey of the Holy Lands than similar volumes had previously done.
 In his typically concentrated, systematic manner of working, he completed his research in the spring and summer of 1869 and published the work in 1870.
-He also issued a revision of his on the book of Acts.
+He also issued a revision of his Commentary on the book of Acts.